 Upon receipt of complete plan submittal package, the plans will be assigned to a reviewer.
 A review will typically be conducted within 14 business days of the submittal and correspondence provided on the status of the review.
 Reviews for simple tent, canopy, or minor special event related permits will be conducted within 5 business days.

-Please contact the Fire Marshal Cindy Killette at (843) 740-2622 or Deputy Fire Marshal Wanda Miller at (843) 740-2625 with any questions, comments, or concerns regarding the fire permit process.
+Please contact the Assistant Chief Fire Marshal David Ringley (843-740-2622) or Deputy Fire Marshal Wanda Miller (843) 740-2625 with any questions, comments, or concerns regarding the fire permit process.

 Permit approval and issuance